Rahul0070050/HI-Chat/README.md

 # HI

 This is a chat app using react and firebase, It's my side project and also expecting some ideas and your support.
-Now it's Not responsive
+Now it's not responsive

 ### App Features